 History and Flavor

-Located in Northwest DC and bordered by Florida Avenue, Quincy Street, 16th Street, and Georgia Avenue, the neighborhood has weathered scores of changes over the decades but is now one of the most desirable and fun neighborhoods in DC.
+Located in Northwest DC and bordered by Florida Avenue, Quincy Street, 16th Street, and Georgia Avenue, the neighborhood has weathered scores of changes over the decades but is now one of DC’s most desirable and fun neighborhoods.

 Whether your taste runs to utilitarian and convenience—think big-box retailers and mainstream entertainment—or the eclectic and sophisticated—ethnic restaurants, dive bars, or excellent coffee shops and bakeries—Columbia Heights has whatever you are looking for.

 With its own Metro station, your commute is easy!
 And with high walkability and bike-ability, you can easily take advantage of all of the amenities of this centrally located neighborhood.

 - The Wonderland Ballroom– Legendary venue with shows and events ranging from comedy to trivia nights to music.